Virtualan/7-segment-morphing-clock-/README.md

 Just learning the code is a start.....
 A great place to start IMHO.

-Just an means to a cause to learn more about python
+Just a means to a cause to learn more about python

 v2 allows re-sizeing